2023 Best Physical Sciences Schools in Georgia

 While working on their degree, physical sciences majors at Georgia State accumulate an average of around $27,569 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $158.

-With a ranking of #7, Kennesaw State University did quite well on this year’s best schools for physical sciences students.
-Located in the large suburb of Kennesaw, KSU Georgia is a public college with a very large student population.
+Kennesaw State University did quite well in this year’s ranking of the best schools for physical sciences students.
+It came in at #7 on the list.
+Located in the suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 The average amount in student loans that physical sciences majors at KSU Georgia take out is $20,219.